Cheapest 2008 Ford F-350 Super Duty Insurance Rates in 2023

 Liability car insurance

-Liability insurance can cover damages or injuries you inflict on a person or their property.
-This insurance protects YOU from legal claims by others.
-Liability doesn’t cover your injuries or vehicle damage.
+Liability insurance protects you from injuries or damage you cause to a person or their property in an accident.
+This insurance protects YOU from claims by other people.
+It does not cover your own vehicle damage or injuries.

-Liability coverage has three limits: bodily injury for each person, bodily injury for the entire accident, and a limit for property damage.
-You might see limits of 100/300/100 that means you have a limit of $100,000 per injured person, a per accident bodily injury limit of $300,000, and property damage coverage for $100,000.
+It consists of three limits, bodily injury for each person injured, bodily injury for the entire accident and a property damage limit.
+You might see limits of 100/300/100 which stand for $100,000 bodily injury coverage, $300,000 for the entire accident, and property damage coverage for $100,000.
 Another option is one limit called combined single limit (CSL) which combines the three limits into one amount rather than limiting it on a per person basis.

 - What is Gap Insurance?
 (Insurance Information Insitute)